-Fullness, Floating, Shiver-y: What Sex Feels Like
+How's That For You?
+This Is What Sex Actually Feels Like

-The first time I had sex, I was so fixated on the fact that I was finally, actually having sex that all I could think of to say was — yep — “oh my god, we’re having sex.”
+The first time I had sex, I was so fixated on the fact that I was finally, actually having sexthat all I could think of to say was, “oh my god, we’re having sex.”
 It was a little painful, especially at first, but there were moments that felt amazing.
 But most of all, it just felt… weird.
 So this is what sex feels like, I just kept thinking.

 Describing sex to someone who’s never experienced it is like trying to describe snow to someone who’s lived their whole life in a desert.
-No matter how hard you try, words just can’t quite convey the feeling.
+No matter how hard you try, words often just can’t quite convey the feeling — even the most descriptive erotica can only take it so far.
 But that won’t stop us from trying.

 Advertisement